Domestic violence awareness

 These actions intimidate and control partners until they are afraid to ask for help.
 Many abusers also isolate their partners from family and friends so they feel that there is nowhere to turn when they do decide to seek help.

-According to Lisa Wallace, MU Extension human development specialist, “Children raised in a home with domestic violence often experience distress.”
+According to Lisa Wallace, human development specialist for University of Missouri Extension, “Children raised in a home with domestic violence often experience distress.”
 Wallace suggests parents watch for the following signs of stress in their children:

 - Fear or anxiety